Back to blog

 Get API credentials

-To use Tripadvisor API, you’ll need an Oxylabs account.
+To use SERP API, you’ll need an Oxylabs account.
 With a one-week free trial, you’ll have ample time to fine-tune your scraping task.
 Once signed up, you'll receive your API credentials.
 Save them in a tuple, as shown below.

 credentials = ('USERNAME', 'PASSWORD')